Updated December 2020

 - QPAC® is compatible with a variety of nanopowders including metals and ceramics.

 - Both QPAC® 25 polyethylene carbonate and QPAC® 40 polypropylene carbonate are naturally tacky and their degrees of plasticity can be adjusted as necessary.

 - Decomposition is complete through three phases; solid, liquid, and vapor.

 - Upon decomposition, QPAC® leaves very low ash residue with the complete burnout of carbon.

 - QPAC® decomposes completely between 200 to 300°C which can be as much as or more than 100°C below the decomposition temperature of other binders.

 - QPAC® binders are also unique in that they burn out mild, without violent gas formation.
 Thus, whether the process operates in an oxidizing, reducing or inert atmosphere, there is less cracking in the part.

 These properties result in structures with superior properties compared to structures prepared with more conventional binders.
-Additionally, QPAC® 40 polypropylene carbonate and QPAC® 25 polyethylene carbonate use up to 50% less petrochemicals than traditional plastics.
+Additionally, QPAC® 40 polypropylene carbonate and QPAC® 25 polyethylene carbonate use up to 50% fewer petrochemicals than traditional plastics.

-This information has been sourced, reviewed and adapted from materials provided by Empower Materials.
+This information has been sourced, reviewed, and adapted from materials provided by Empower Materials.

 For more information on this source, please visit Empower Materials.